mity/md4c/README.md

 All input MD4C does not understand is seen as a text and sent to the callbacks unchanged.

-The behavior of MD4C in the isolated situations where the encoding really matters is determined by preprocessor macros:
+The behavior of MD4C in the isolated listed situations where the encoding really matters is determined by preprocessor macros:

  * If preprocessor macro `MD4C_USE_UTF8` is defined, MD4C assumes UTF-8
    in the specific situations.

- * On Windows, if preprocessor macro `MD4C_USE_WIN_UNICODE` is defined, MD4C assumes UTF-16 and uses `WCHAR` instead of `char`.
-This allows usage of MD4C directly within Unicode applications on Windows, without any text conversions.
+ * On Windows, if preprocessor macro `MD4C_USE_UTF16` is defined, MD4C assumes UTF-16 and uses `WCHAR` instead of `char`.
+(UTF-16 is what Windows developers usually call just "Unicode" and what Win32API works with.)

- * When none of the macros is defined, ASCII-only approach is used even in the listed situations.
+ * By default (when none of the macros is defined), ASCII-only mode is used even in the situations listed above.
 This effectively means that non-ASCII whitespace or punctuation characters won't be recognized as such and that case-folding is performed only on ASCII letters (i.e. `[a-zA-Z]`).

 (Adding support for yet another encodings should be relatively simple due the isolation of the respective code.)